 Scientific name: Hemaris fuciformis

-May - August.
-Large and often found near honeysuckle, in woodland rides and clearings.
+May to August.
+A large moth, often found near honeysuckle, in woodland rides and clearings.
 Resembles a bumble bee, and is similar to the Narrow-bordered Bee Hawk-moth, though with a broader dark band on the transparent forewing edge.

 Size and Family